This article contains information for candidates who need to take IMAT in 2018.

 Can I provide feedback on the content of the test questions or test administration?

-You can give feedback on the content of the test questions or test administration by completing this feedback form (the form is available until September 22 and all comments/feedback will be sent to the MIUR for review).
+You can give feedback on the content of the test questions or test administration by completing an online feedback form (the form is available for 5 days after the test and all comments/feedback will be sent to the MIUR for review).

-A published version of the Question Paper (with all correct answers set to 'A') can be found on the MIUR website.
+A published version of the Question Paper (with all correct answers set to 'A') will be available on the MIUR website shortly after the test has taken place.

 How is the test scored and when are results released?